RhapsodyInGeek/just-godot-things/qodot room and portal readme.txt

 #*************************************************************************************************
 GODOT SETUP:------------------------------------------------------------------------------------------
 Extract to your game's project folder.
 Then, make sure the .tres files are added to the entity definitions of your game's FGD resource.
+NOTE: You may have to update .tres files to correctly point to the trigger_room and trigger_portal .gd scripts.
 Don't forget to update the FGD!

 Before hopping into Trenchbroom, you'll want to make sure you have a decent grasp of how Rooms + Portals work in Godot.